Mendix Event Broker

 1. Click Create a Bridge to create a new bridge.

-An AWS SQS bridge uses the Amazon Simple Queue Service.
-The HTTP Bridge uses HTTP requests to send events from external systems to the Mendix Event Broker.
-The HTTP bridge is one-way: HTTP to Event Broker.
+• HTTP – one-way bridge that uses HTTP requests to send events from external systems to the Mendix Event Broker

-3. Click Next to continue with creating your bridge.
+3. Click Next to continue creating your bridge.

 Configuring a Bridge with AWS SQS

-The creation process for AWS SQS bridges contains two further steps on the Mendix side and policies that need to be implemented on the AWS side.
+The creation process for AWS SQS bridges includes two additional steps on the Mendix side and policies that need to be implemented on the AWS side.

 2. Select the checkbox for the event(s) you want to add, then click Select.